-GEANT4 simulation shows that the geometry factor for the total SSD area to be 0.016 cm2 sr. The simulation accounted for gaps between the detectors, but did not allow for the guard ring dead area between the large and small pixels or the losses in the two grids used to mount the thin foils.
+GEANT4 simulation (which can stimulate the full GF(E, θ , φ ; m), not just the GF') shows that the geometry factor for the total SSD area to be 0.016 cm2 sr. The simulation accounted for gaps between the detectors, but did not allow for the guard ring dead area between the large and small pixels (~1mm wide) or the losses in the two grids used to mount the thin foils.
 Hence, before grid losses, the total large pixel geometry factor is therefore GFSSD = 0.0152 cm2 sr, and the small pixels would be 0.0008 cm2 sr. The grid losses are actual blockages, so these should be included in the geometry factor.
 EPS used 40-lines-per-inch grids on the foils that are 86% transmissive.
-Therefore, for the 12 large pixels, we have a total geometry factor of 0.862×0.0152 , or 0.011 cm 2 sr, and each large pixel is 1/12 of that, or GFSSD-Large = 0.001 cm 2 sr. For the 12 small pixels, we have a total geometry factor of $5.6 \times 10-4 \text{ cm} 2$ sr, or GFSSD-Small = $4.7 \times 10-5 \text{ cm} 2$ sr per pixel.
+Therefore, for the 12 large pixels, we have a total geometry factor of 0.862x0.0152, or 0.011 cm2 sr, and each large pixel is 1/12 of that, or GFSSD-Large = 0.001 cm2 sr. For the 12 small pixels, we have a total geometry factor of 5.6x10-4 cm2 sr, or GFSSD-Small = 4.7x10-5 cm2 sr per pixel.
 The current simulation does not model the scattering of low energy ion and electron in the collimator; hence the current value of GFSSD is constant with energy and look direction.
-The instrument team may revise the value of GFSSD at a later time when we develop a further understanding of the instrument response as a function of direction, energy and species.